pasccom/QTestLibPlugin/README.md

 - Add filters to filter the test model.
 - Complete information of the model by parsing test files.
 - Allow to easily select test cases and data row.
-- Add parsers for other QTestLib output formats.
 - Have parser read in QTestLib output files (and not only `stdout`).
 - Add parsers and models for other test libraries (gtest, cppunit)